 In areas like Reston, VA, or Washington, DC, where homes are small and short on extra storage space, a laundry room under the stairs may just be the saving grace you need to escape clutter and create a little more order in your home.

 Doing it all on your own, however, will obviously take a lot of time and effort—both mental and physical—due to the many considerations involved.
 A professional custom designer can relieve that burden by helping you create the optimal laundry room layout for your space.
-A good design company can also manufacture and install the necessary hooks, shelving, and other custom fittings that will make your new laundry room fully functional and satisfyingly simple to organize.
+A good closet design company can also manufacture and install the necessary hooks, shelving, and other custom fittings that will make your new laundry room fully functional and satisfyingly simple to organize.

-If you’d like support with better organization of a laundry room, especially for one under the stairs, we are happy to share the design expertise you need for your best custom solution.
+If you’d like support with better organization of a laundry room, especially for one under the stairs, we are happy to share the design expertise you need for your best custom closet solution.
 Contact us or feel free to arrange a virtual or in-home visit by scheduling a free design consultation today.